NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 snakemake -s path/to/Snakefile --use-conda --cluster-config pathe/to/cluster-config-file -- cluster " sbatch -J {cluster.name} -A {cluster.account} -p {cluster.partition} -n {cluster.n} -t {cluster.time} {cluster.other}" -p -r -n path/to/requested/outputfile
 ```

-Therefore it is convenient and recommended to use a convenience *wrapper script*
+Therefore, it is convenient and recommended to use a convenience *wrapper
-that encapsulates, i.e., hides, all the absolutely necessary options.
-The
+script*, typically a bash script, that encapsulates, i.e., hides, all the
-wrapper script is designed so that other, not encapsulated, options (e.g., `-n`)
+absolutely necessary options.
+The wrapper script is designed so that other,
-can be passed to the wrapper script and it will be passed on to snakemake.
-This
+not encapsulated, options (e.g., `-n`) can be passed to the wrapper script
+and it will be passed on to snakemake.
+This wrapper script is then called
-wrapper script is then called instead of `snakemake`.
-An example wrapper script
+instead of `snakemake`.
+An example wrapper script can be found in
-can be found in [doMapping.sh](./doMapping.sh), which also contain some
+[doMapping.sh](./doMapping.sh), which also contain some additional
-additional convenience items.
+convenience items.

 If we use this wrapper script, the call above simplifies to